fragglet/wadptr/test/README.md

   different, but one column is a suffix of the other.
 * `packable.wad` contains a minimal level with four identical sidedefs that can be packed, but the blockmap is too small to be stackable.
+* `hxpackable.wad`, same thing but in Hexen format.
 * `stackable.wad` contains a minimal level with no identical sidedefs (cannot be packed), but is large enough that the blockmap can be stacked.